The lack of skyscrapers and the escape from urban pollution make the Tibetan Plateau one of the most beautiful regions in the world.

 The Tibetan Plateau is enormous and Lhasa; the capital of the Tibet Autonomous Region is a place not to miss.
 Especially if you visit western China or as an add-on to a Yunnan itinerary.
 Lhasa is also called the roof of the world and is a unique place unlike any other.

 The political debate aside, Lhasa does have a lot of history to explore.
 Tibetan culture is heavily integrated with Buddhism and its development.
 The main attraction in Lhasa is the Potala Palace, which is the former residence of the Dalai Lama and where many predecessors are currently buried.
+It is a beautiful edifice and easily one of the most beautiful religious buildings in Asia.
 Other attractions in Lhasa are the Jokhang Temple, Drepung, and Sera Monastery.
 You will see pilgrims, monks debating and young scholars learning Buddhist texts.

 Visiting Tibet isn’t impossible for non-Chinese residents.
 You’ll need a permit which is easily arranged through a tour operator in Tiber.
 Flights, hotels, and meals can be arranged individually, which is cheaper than through the tour agency.
 Most of the travels on the Tibetan Plateau, including its grassland and Lhasa, can be completed by yourself.
 However, places such as Potala Palace need to be visited with a local guide.
 Plan at least 3 full days for Lhasa alone or a day more if you need to get adjusted to the altitude, which is well over 3000 meters.